stelar-eu/field_segmentation/README.md

 Each RAS file should have an accompanying header file (.RHD), which contains the metadata of the RAS file such as the bounding box, the coordinate reference system and the timestamps of the images.
 Based on the header files, the script first checks if the RAS files are aligned, i.e., if they have the same bounding box, coordinate reference system and timestamps.
 If the RAS files are not aligned, the script will raise an error.
 **Note**: The input paths can be either a local path or a path to a folder in a MinIO object storage.
-In the latter case, the path should start with `s3://` followed by the MinIO server address and the bucket name, e.g., `s3://mybucket/input_dir`.
-Also, the MinIO access key and secret key should be passed as arguments (see below).
+In the latter case, the MinIO access key and secret key should be passed as arguments (see below).

 5. *output_path* (required): Path to the folder where the output files will be saved.
 **Note**: The output path can be either a local path or a path to a folder in a MinIO object storage.
-In the latter case, the path should start with `s3://` followed by the MinIO server address and the bucket name, e.g., `s3://mybucket/output_dir`.
-Also, the MinIO access key and secret key should be passed as arguments (see below).
+In the latter case, the MinIO access key and secret key should be passed as arguments (see below).

 6. *model_path* (required): Path to the folder containing the trained model for field segmentation.
 The model is a .h5 file, and contains a model following the Res-UNet architecture of Sentinel-Hub [github](https://github.com/sentinel-hub/field-delineation).
 The model is trained on Sentinel-2 images and is used to segment the fields in the input images.